flosskosova/foss4g-2023/content/about/faq.md

 If the event is finally hosted online and you already had your ticket for the conference, you will be offered a refund, according to the [Cancellation Policy]({{< ref "//register/cancellation-policy.md">}}).

+#### Are the presentations going to be recorded and made publicly available?

+Yes.

+Our main goal is to foster FOSS4G, and that means also making all the presentations available even to people that didn't registered on first place.

+#### Are you going to stream the event?

+No.

+We are going to make all recordings available afterwards.

+#### Have you considered an hybrid online-face to face event?

+We have considered it carefully and discarded the idea.

+The network bandwidth required for a proper hybrid event (streaming out and receiving the feedback and questions from remote attendees in real time) would be too much for the network connection available at the venue.
+The cost of getting such bandwidth would be prohibitive for us.

+Also, the extra effort in work and budget required to properly host a hybrid event without making the remote attendees part of a secondary category goes far beyond our possiblities.

 ### Registration

 #### How do I sign up to attend the Conference?